jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 association.

-Alfresco's executer class for the Move action is called org.alfresco.repo.action.executer.MoveActionExecuter.
+Alfresco's executer class for the Move action is called `org.alfresco.repo.action.executer.MoveActionExecuter`.
 If you have the Alfresco source you can find it in the repository project.
-I'll copy it into my own repository project and call it MoveReplacedActionExecuter.
+I'll copy it into my own repository project and call it "[MoveReplacedActionExecuter](https://github.com/jpotts/alfresco-developer-series/blob/master/actions/alfresco-actions-tutorial-repo/src/main/java/com/someco/action/executer/MoveReplacedActionExecuter.java)".

-The executeImpl method is where the move logic is handled.
+The out-of-the-box `executeImpl()` method is where the move logic is handled.
 It looks like
 this:

     public void executeImpl(Action ruleAction, NodeRef actionedUponNodeRef)